 The UCLA Simulation Center is located across the street from Ronald Reagan UCLA Medical Center at 700 Westwood Plaza.
 Our current building (the Learning Resource Center, LRC) is under construction to become Rosenfeld Hall, with a completion goal of June 2022.
 The renovated facility will bring our Standardized Patient Program from the West Medical building and the Center for Advanced Surgical & Interventional Technologies ( CASIT) to the same location as our technology-based simulation for healthcare training.

-The UCLA Simulation Center gratefully acknowledges Maxine and Eugene Rosenfeld, whose generosity has helped UCLA maintain its role as a leader in this technology.
-UCLA was among the first institutions to integrate simulation technology, which has now become a standard for medical education, surgical training and health care team training.
-Such programs have resulted in improved performance, quicker response time, and less deviation from practice standards.
-Healthcare simulators increase trainee confidence and competence, improve patient safety, and can also yield cost and process efficiencies.
-UCLA's Simulation Training Program has grown steadily to meet a growing list of educational objectives within the David Geffen School of Medicine at UCLA and its affiliated partners and schools thanks in large part to the vision and commitment of Maxine and Gene.
+The UCLA Simulation Center gratefully acknowledges Maxine and Eugene Rosenfeld, whose generosity has helped UCLA maintain its role as a leader in simulation-based training.
+UCLA was among the first institutions to integrate simulation technology and techniques, which has now become a standard for medical education, surgical training and healthcare team training.
+Such programs have resulted in skills mastery, improved performance, quicker response time, and less deviation from practice standards.
+Healthcare simulations increase trainee confidence and competence, improve patient safety, and can also yield cost and process efficiencies.
+UCLA's simulation training programs have grown steadily to meet a growing list of educational objectives within the David Geffen School of Medicine at UCLA and its affiliated partners and schools thanks in large part to the vision and commitment of Maxine and Gene.